-World War II veteran receives Medal 73 years after service in Guam
+World War II veteran receives medal 73 years after service in Guam

 And he did.

-But, without something he and many others say he deserved: his Occupation Service Medal.
+But, without something he and many others say he deserved: the U.S. Navy Occupation Service Medal.

-"He occupied part of that occupational force that would keep the people of Guam safe," says Chaplain Wesley Spyke of West Michigan VA.
+"He occupied part of that occupational force that would keep the people of Guam safe," says Chaplain Wesley Spyke of the West Michigan Office of Veterans Affairs.
+"We try to give them their just rewards.”

-Spyke from the VA put in the paperwork for the medal after a cook at Naill’s home got the ball rolling.
+Spyke put in the paperwork for the medal after a cook at Naill’s home got the ball rolling.

-"My parents, grand parents, as far back as I know are veterans so I try to help and he deserves it," says Stephanie Jenkins , SKLD cook.
+"My parents, grandparents, as far back as I know are veterans so I try to help and he deserves it," says Stephanie Jenkins, SKLD cook.

 Catching up on a moment that was 73 years in the making.